What Drugs Should Not Be Taken with CBD?

 Research shows that CBD may interfere with the P450 system’s ability to metabolize other drugs.
-When you consume CBD, it inhibits the system’s ability to metabolize compounds found in pharmaceutical drugs meaning drugs can stay in your system longer.
+When you consume CBD, it inhibits the system’s ability to metabolize compounds found in pharmaceutical, drugs meaning drugs can stay in your system longer.
 This can pose several risks especially if you are taking powerful painkillers like oxycodone and fentanyl.

 CBD Oil and Blood Thinners

 If you are taking CBD, you should pay particular attention to blood thinner medications like warfarin.
-Mixing CBD with blood thinners can make the blood thinner stay in your system for too long without being broken down, increasing the risk of potentially harmful side effects.
+Mixing CBD products with blood thinners can make the blood thinner stay in your system for too long without being broken down, increasing the risk of potentially harmful side effects.

-CBD and Adderall interaction
+CBD and Adderall Interaction

 Due to its calming effects, CBD can reduce the effects of Adderall, creating a more balanced feeling if the effects of the drug are too strong.
 However, using CBD during the comedown may cause excessive fatigue and feelings of relaxation.